Priyanko9/GroupChatApp/group-chat-app/DesignDoc.md

 ---

 **Edge Case Testing**
-• Simulate slow network, partial data loads, IDB quota issues, push/SW registration failures.
+• Model sluggish networks, partial loads, problems with IDB quotas, and push/SW registration errors.
-• Ensure app doesn’t crash and displays useful fallbacks.
+• Verify that the app displays helpful fallbacks and doesn't crash.

 ---

 **Error Logging & Observability**
-• Log significant errors (not just validation failures).
+• Record important errors, not just validation errors.
-• Useful for tracking frequency, cause, and impact of issues.
+• Helpful for monitoring the impact, cause, and frequency of problems.